PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/GraphQl/Mutations/ActionItemCategoryMutations/variables/UPDATE_ACTION_ITEM_CATEGORY_MUTATION.md

 ## Param

+MutationUpdateActionItemCategoryInput containing:
-The id of the ActionItemCategory to be updated.
+  - id: ID! - ID of the action item category to update

-## Param

-Updated name of the ActionItemCategory.
+  - name: String - New name of the action item category (optional)

-## Param

-Updated  disabled status of the ActionItemCategory.
+  - isDisabled: Boolean - Whether the category should be disabled (optional)